strangewarp/Extrovert/README.txt

 E: Erase all notes, as the play-pointer moves through the sequence.

 G: Local gate-counter.
-Toggle to a given portion of the active sequence.
+Chord these buttons to tab to a given portion of the active sequence.

 H: Move sequence to higher index.